 Skip to main content

 A transaction moves through up to 4 stages, each controlled by a different band.
-You only need the stages your integration requires — most use cases need only the first two.
+Configure MCP_BANDS to activate only the stages you need.

 Stages